 Herrenhausen Palace, Hanover, Germany

-A detailed preliminary program will be ready for download in the donwload section in February 2019.
+A detailed preliminary program is available for download in the donwload section.

-Session 1: Assessment of Doctoral Education reforms since 2005
+Session 1: The system dimension: Assessment of Doctoral Education reforms since 2005

-Session 3: Capacity Building in Developing and Developed Countries
+Session 3: Capacity Building in the era of globalization

 Confirmed Speakers Include